 There is no annual notice requirement in the law.

 c.
 The Department Has Provided a Template Notice and Has Given Employers’ The Option To Create Their Own Notice

-An employer can acquire a notice template by clicking this link: download a template notice provided by DFML.
+An employer can acquire a notice template from the DFML.

 - If an employer chooses to create its own notice, it must contain: